insideout10/wordlift-docs/docs/analysis.rst

 To start working with WordLift (once the plugin has been properly `installed <getting-started.html#installation>`_ and `configured <getting-started.html#configuration>`_) we can simply start writing a blog post using the `standard visual editor of WordPress <https://en.support.wordpress.com/visual-editor>`_.

-WordLift adds to the visual editor a menu to add `widgets <key-concepts.html#widget>`_ in the page or in the sidebar.
+WordLift adds to the visual editor a menu to embed `widgets <key-concepts.html#widget>`_ in page.

 .. image:: /images/wordlift-menu.png

 .. warning::

     WordLift works only with the **WordPress visual editor**.
-    WordLift cannot be used with the Visual Composer (WorPress page builder) or any other customised page editor.
+    WordLift cannot be used with *Visual Composer* (WorPress page builder) or any other customised page editor.

 WordLift Widgets Menu
 _____________